dashnak90/dashnak90/README.md

 # About me:
 - 👋 Hi, I am Daria Aleksich and I live in Cologne.
-- 💞️ I am an aspiring Data Scientist/Engineer with background in operations management and administration, passionate about data insights and how to convert it to be useful to others.
+- 💞️ I am an aspiring Data Scientist with background in business and operations management, passionate about Data and how to convert it to be useful to others.
 - 💪🏻 I am trained in Python and SQL for data handling, data visualization and predictive modelling, as well as in AWS and Docker for data engineering and architecture.
-- 🌱 I have recently graduated from a super-intensive Data Science bootcamp by 🌶Spiced Academy🌶 in Berlin.
+- 🌱 I recently graduated from a super-intensive Data Science bootcamp by 🌶Spiced Academy🌶 in Berlin.
-- 👀 Now I am looking for the possibilities of further professional development, preferably in Data Engineering direction, because I particularly enjoy working on engineering projects, which I find the most technically challenging, exciting and rewarding.
+- 👀 Now I am looking for the possibilities of further professional development, preferably in Data Engineering or partially Data Engineering direction, because I particularly enjoyed working on engineering projects, which I found the most technically challenging, but also the most interesting and fulfilling.
 - 📫 How to reach me : dashnak90@yandex.ru

 <!---